eyupfndk/DSA210-Term-Project/README.md

 ## Limitations & Future Work

+There is some limitations and possible developments in my project.

+These are :

 - Single year results capture correlation, not causation, and ignore year to year dynamics.

 - Omitted variables like education quality, environmental metrics, inequality, and cultural factors could refine the picture.